onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-98617
-    :target: XNF
+    :target: VNF PROVIDER
     :keyword: MUST

-    The xNF provider **MUST** provide information regarding any dependency (e.g., affinity, anti-affinity) with other xNFs and resources.
+    The VNF Provider **MUST** provide documentation regarding any dependency (e.g. affinity, anti-affinity) the VNF has on other VNFs and resources.

 .. req::
     :id: R-22346
     :target: XNF PACKAGE